moov-io/ach/README.md

 Twitter [@moov_io](https://twitter.com/moov_io)	| You can follow Moov.IO's Twitter feed to get updates on our project(s).
 You can also tweet us questions or just share blogs or stories.
 [GitHub Issue](https://github.com/moov-io) | If you are able to reproduce an problem please open a GitHub Issue under the specific project that caused the error.
 [moov-io slack](http://moov-io.slack.com/) | Join our slack channel to have an interactive discussion about the development of the project.

+## Supported and Tested Platforms

+- 64-bit Linux (Ubuntu, Debian), macOS, and Windows
+- Rasberry Pi

+Note: 32-bit platforms have known issues and is not supported.

 ## Contributing